Scott123454/CV/README.md

 **Watermark Asia Limited (Hong Kong Based)**
 Logistics Manager July 2005 – August 2006

-Watermark manufactures and sources flight amenity products in China for supply to major airlines worldwide.

 *	Management of local staff to co-ordinate all processes from manufacture to critical on-time delivery of product to airline hubs worldwide.